-As a form of an irrevocable trust, a dynasty trust extends well beyond the lifetimes of the grantor and beneficiaries.
-In some states, a dynasty trust can remain valid for 1,000 years to get around the rule against perpetuities.
-A dynasty trust permits the assets held in the trust to pay out to beneficiaries for several generations.
-The assets stay within a dynasty trust and outside a taxable estate.
+As a form of Irrevocable Trust, a Dynasty Trust extends well beyond the lifetimes of the grantor and beneficiaries.
+In some states, a Dynasty Trust can remain valid for 1,000 years to get around the rule against perpetuities.
+A Dynasty Trust permits the assets held in the Trust to be paid out to beneficiaries for several generations.
+The assets stay within a Dynasty Trust and outside a taxable estate.

-Since a dynasty trust does not include a date when the trust is no longer legally valid, a grantor can leave a financial legacy for beneficiaries that last for several generations.
+Since a Dynasty Trust does not include a date when the Trust is no longer legally valid, a grantor can leave a financial legacy for beneficiaries that lasts for several generations.
 A standard distribution provides for the support, healthcare, and education costs incurred by the selected beneficiaries.

-Death and taxes remain the two certainties of life, but by creating a dynasty trust, you limit the amount of taxes you have to pay at the state and federal levels.
-A dynasty trust established in a tax friendly jurisdiction avoids estate taxes in your home state, and can be used to minimize federal estate taxes via a step up in basis.
+Death and taxes remain the two certainties of life, but by creating a Dynasty Trust, you limit the amount of taxes you have to pay at the state and federal levels.
+A Dynasty Trust established in a tax-friendly jurisdiction avoids estate taxes in your home state and can be used to minimize federal estate taxes via a step-up basis.

 Establishing a dynasty delivers several financial benefits.
 However, you also have to consider a couple of drawbacks.

 Because a dynasty trust can last in perpetuity, the trust might outlive every beneficiary and the initial trustee.
 One solution to this problem is to name a professional fiduciary like your bank's trust department.
 Although it is not guaranteed that your bank will outlive your trust, the chances are good that it will outlive your trustee and beneficiaries.